tybenz/tybenz.github.com/_posts/2015-01-24-visualizr.md

 ## Crash-course

+The rest of this blog post will be a sort of crash-course in how to get a basic visualization set up with Web Audio and Canvas.

 The Web Audio API is well-supported across modern browsers, except for IE (big surprise).
 It allows you to not only play sounds but also manipulate them at a very low level.
-It's incredibly powerful, if you know what you're doing.

-The rest of this blog post will be a sort of crash-course in how to get a basic visualization set up with Web Audio and Canvas.

 First, an example of just getting a song to play with Web Audio: